 Cambridge Heath has no connection with the university town; the Saxon who gave his name to the heath was probably called Centbeorht, which might as easily have been corrupted to Canterbury as Cambridge.

 The heath lay on a gravel plateau surrounded by marshland and was part of the ‘waste’ of Stepney manor in the Middle Ages.
-Apart from a house that was described as ‘ancient’ in 1275 there was very little building among the vegetable patches and hayfields until cottages began to appear in the mid 18th century.
-Later that century a more intense period of development began which produced terraced houses, factories and chapels.
+Apart from a house that was described as ‘ancient’ in 1275 there was very little here besides vegetable patches and hayfields until cottages began to appear in the mid-18th century.
+Later that century a more intense period of building began with terraced houses, factories and chapels.

 Postal district: E2

 Station: London Overground (zone 2)